Sim4n6/plasoWiki/Using-preg.md

 ...
 ```

-The "```-q```" parameter is to indicate that the tool should not print out names of Registry keys it was unable to find and open.
+The ```-q``` parameter is to indicate that the tool should not print out names of Registry keys it was unable to find and open.

 The same applies when running the tool against a storage media file.